adarshaacharya/portfolio-v2/content/posts/00-hello-world/index.md

 ---
-id : 01
+id: 01
-title: "Use Linux Terminal on Windows"
+title: 'Guide To Use Linux Terminal on Windows'
 author: Aadarsha Acharya
 slug: linux-terminal-in-windows
-description: "In early 2016, Windows delivered a new feature that was long awaited: The possibility of running Linux Bash"
+description: 'In early 2016, Windows delivered a new feature that was long awaited: The possibility of running Linux Bash on windows.'
-tags: ["workflow"]
+tags: ['workflow']
 date: 2019-10-22
 ---

 In early 2016, Windows delivered a new feature that was long awaited: The possibility of running Linux Bash.